andrevidela/Research-report/Thesis/index.md

 isEmpty (Just _) = False -- Argument unused
 ```

-In the current implementation of Idris2, this function cannot be linear since it patterns matches on its argument.
+In the current implementation of Idris2, this function cannot be linear since it matches on its argument.
 However, one could make the argument that the _content_ of the pattern match is not used.
 Therefore, the pattern match only inspects the tag of the constructor, not its fields, allowing the field to be safely shared elsewhere.

 ```haskell
 isEmpty : (& x : Maybe a) -> Bool